hannibal1631/Biography-of-Famous-Personalities/README.md

 # Biography-of-Famous-Personalities
-Here i'll be uploading webpages on Biographies of Famous Personalities feel free to visit
+Here i'll be uploading projects made with only HTML & CSS feel free to visit